What if my ring size is not in stock?

 All jewellery that you purchase from us comes with a free valuation certificate.
 The valuation shows the RRP (Recommended Retail Price) of the item which is required by insurance companies as the retail price of the item for replacement purposes.
 The valuation will come with the name of the person who placed the order for the item so also acts as proof of ownership.

 Can I return earrings?

 Yes.
-We are able to steralise earrings if returned so are happy for customers to return their Diamond Earrings if necessary.
+We are able to sterilise earrings if returned so are happy for customers to return their Diamond Earrings if necessary.

 What diamond quality is used?

 All our diamonds have been sourced ethically through legitimate suppliers.
 We partner with suppliers who take this matter very seriously and guarantee that all diamonds are sourced ethically.
-Our suppliers guarantee that all diamonds come through a government and UN backed process introduced in 2003 know as the ‘Kimberley Process’.
-The Kimberley process is now law in all EU countries (as well as many other countries worldwide) and works very affectively to regulate the flow of rough diamonds into the market, ensuring conflict diamonds are excluded from the supply chain.
+Our suppliers guarantee that all diamonds come through a government and UN-backed process introduced in 2003 known as the ‘Kimberley Process’.
+The Kimberley process is now law in all EU countries (as well as many other countries worldwide) and works very effectively to regulate the flow of rough diamonds into the market, ensuring conflict diamonds are excluded from the supply chain.

 Is your jewellery nickel free?

 Nickel is a substance that can be used in white gold, however, it can be harmful if it comes in direct contact with the skin for prolonged periods.
 For this reason, in the UK and Europe, the use of Nickel in jewellery is regulated under the Dangerous Substances and Preparations (Nickel Safety) Regulation 2005.
 All our items are manufactured to fully comply with the UK and EU regulations that apply to the use of Nickel in Jewellery.